shahutsav/AirBeats-prototype/README.md

 The is a repository for code and files used in the project AirBeasts.
 The AirBeast is approching to help people making music on the go.

+New things are happening in the Yebai-General-IO branch.